 UPDATE: Summer is upon us, all the national metrics on contagion, from wastewater to hospitalizations, are low, and the declaration of national emergency has ended.
 We're leaving this compendium of resources up for any of us to come back to when it might be useful.

 If you are here for the first time, welcome.
 At Emerging America, we focus on resources for teachers of History, Social Studies, and Civics.
 On this page, we feature resources for teachers of those subjects who are designing curriculum in the context of the pandemic, both for students learning from home, and for students navigating a changing environment no matter where teaching and learning happens.
 Please see the "Featured Resources" box below for notable new additions or timely highlights.

 Throughout the period in which teaching is affected by measures to protect students and community members from COVID-19, we will continue updating this post.
 Beyond this point, we will continue to make the post available as a compendium of resources for digital learning in civics, history, and social studies, as well as content related directly to studying the COVID-19 pandemic in historical context.

-For upcoming webinars and other time-sensitive events, check the most recent issue of the weekly History eNews (click here).
+For upcoming webinars and other time-sensitive events, check the most recent issue of the monthly Emerging America History eNews (click here).